vincentschen/blog/_posts/2018-01-05-predicting-wealth-in-nyc.markdown

 *****

+Special thanks to Qijia Jiang for feedback on our experimental approach and to Niharika Bedekar for reading drafts of this post.

 If you have any questions, suggestions, or fixes, please don’t hesitate to contact us!
 My email is [**vincentsc at cs dot stanford dot edu**], or you can find me on Twitter as [@vinceschen](http://twitter.com/vinceschen).
 Dan’s email